Welcome to 2B’s Class Page!

 - Encouraging the reading of a variety of genres to engage and excite your children to read as well as to expose them to a diversity of stimulating and new vocabulary.

 Please read with your child for five to ten minutes, fives times a week.
 Use the reading VIPERS below to support questioning.
 Questioning when reading with your child is fundamental at this stage in their reading development to help your child develop their comprehension skills as they become more able to read fluently.
-At the moment, reading records will remain in school and will not be sent home.

 My Classroom Ethos